itsoneword/Ansible/README.md

     same roles as for 1st infra.

 Monitoring:
-1 ubuntu machine with zabbix (prometey?) showing resource usage for prod and DR. web service.
+1 ubuntu machine with grafana (prometey?) showing resource usage for prod and DR. web service.

 Ansible:
 1 ubuntu server with ansible services responsible for deploying infra.